Apprentice Corporation (Ages 13-18, by audition only)

 - Present their works in local venues throughout Atlanta, with the opportunity to earn a place in the group’s annual national tour

-Apprentice Corporation teens must complete a placement assessment and sign a “commitment contract” outlining goals and responsibilities.
-With more rigorous dance training, students develop, rehearse and perform work that reflects relevant social issues, promotes diversity and explores the teen’s unique voices.
+Apprentice Corporation teens must complete an audition and sign a “commitment contract” outlining goals and responsibilities.
+With more rigorous dance training, students develop, rehearse and perform work that reflects relevant social issues and explores the teen’s unique voices.

-Apprentice Corporation dancers are encouraged to take advantage of leadership opportunities with Moving in the Spirit, including teaching assistant positions, office internships and positions on our Board of Directors.
-Additionally, Apprentice Corporation dancers receive monthly educational workshops and are paired with mentors who serve as positive role models.
+Apprentice Corporation dancers are encouraged to take advantage of optional leadership opportunities with Moving in the Spirit, including teaching assistant positions, office internships and positions on our Board of Directors.
+Additionally, Apprentice Corporation dancers receive monthly educational workshops.

 Girls should wear black footless tights or leggings and a black leotard.
 Boys should wear a black sports shirt and black pants or shorts.